Home/Reviews/Resale Assessment/Belysa

 315-unit former EC on Pasir Ris Drive 1, fully privatised May 2024.
 3-bedroom resales transact 23% below Coco Palms and 39% below Pasir Ris 8 sub-sales — with the 10-12 minute MRT walk already in the price.

-Founder, Review Homes SG
+Writer & Consultant, Review Homes SG

 Updated